leroywharris/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Connect to VM-1
-- Install / Enable IIS in Windows WITH CGI and Common HTTP Features
+- Install and Enable IIS in Windows WITH CGI and Common HTTP Features
 - Download and install PHP Manager for IIS
 - Download and install the Rewrite Module
 - Create the directory C:\PHP